 | Netflix (medium quality) | 0.7-1 GB | Very high |

-The message is clear: messaging and maps barely move the needle, but streaming video and social media with reels will eat up your plan in an afternoon.
-A traveler who uses WhatsApp, checks maps, and uploads a few photos uses less than 300 MB a day; someone who watches series in the hotel can go through 3 GB per night.
-If you want to fine-tune your calculation before buying, see how much data you need for travel.
+The takeaway is clear: messaging and maps barely move the needle, but streaming video and social media with reels can devour your plan in an afternoon.
+A traveler who uses WhatsApp, checks maps, and uploads a few photos uses less than 300 MB per day; someone who watches series at the hotel can go through several gigabytes per night.
+If you're still not sure which plan fits your travel style, check out our guide on how to buy the eSIM you need before installing anything.

-If the balance reaches zero, the data connection is cut off, but the eSIM remains installed.
-You have three quick solutions.
-The first is to top up the same plan from the app if your provider allows it: it takes a minute, and you continue with the same settings.
-The second is to buy a new plan and activate it on top of the existing one.
-The third is to rely on hotel and cafe Wi-Fi for essentials while you decide.
+If the balance reaches zero, the data connection is cut, but the eSIM remains installed.
+You have three quick options.
+First, top up the same plan from the app if your provider allows it: it takes a minute, and you keep the same settings.
+Second, buy a new plan and activate it on top of the existing one.
+Third, use hotel and cafe Wi-Fi for essentials while you decide.

-What you should not do is reactivate roaming on your Spanish card all at once: that's when you'll get bills for €10 to €20 a day.
-If you're debating between topping up or going back to your home operator, the comparison of eSIM vs. roaming makes it clear why eSIM almost always pays off.
-And to completely disconnect roaming from your main SIM, you have the step-by-step guide on how to avoid roaming.
+What you should not do is reactivate roaming on your home country's SIM card all at once: that's when you get bills of €10 to €20 per day.
+If you're debating between topping up or returning to your home operator, the comparison of eSIM vs. roaming makes it clear why eSIM is almost always more cost-effective.
+And if you're still not entirely sure what that charge appearing on your bill is when your phone jumps to the local network, we explain it in what data roaming is.

 Tips to make your data last longer

-With four adjustments, you can stretch your plan without giving up anything important.
-The most cost-effective is to download offline maps from Google Maps before you leave: you navigate without data.
-Secondly, lower the video quality on Netflix and YouTube to "data saver" and disable autoplay on Instagram and TikTok, which is where most of your plan escapes.
+With four adjustments, you can extend your plan without sacrificing anything important.
+The most cost-effective is to download offline maps from Google Maps before you leave: you can navigate without data.
+Secondly, lower the video quality on Netflix and YouTube to "data saver" and disable auto-play on Instagram and TikTok, which is where most of your plan escapes.

-- Updates only over Wi-Fi: prevent apps from updating with mobile data.
+- Updates only over Wi-Fi: prevent apps from updating using mobile data.

 - Photos and backups: upload them only when Wi-Fi is available.